 GPA Requirements for Presidential Scholarship, Trustee's Scholarship, and Chancellor's Award:

 The preceding chart is subject to change.
 If such a change occurs, it will be formally announced in advance.
+Refer to the SAP & Proration Policy for the requirements.

 Need Programs

-Other Manhattan College Programs
+Other Manhattan University Programs

-Athletic Grants: The Manhattan College Athletics department may fund athletic grants to students who, by the possession of certain athletic skills, can add to the community spirit and morale of the campus.
-The College firmly states that recipients must come to Manhattan as students, with their first interest in studies.
+Athletic Grants: The Manhattan University Athletics department may fund athletic grants to students who, by the possession of certain athletic skills, can add to the community spirit and morale of the campus.
+The University firmly states that recipients must come to Manhattan as students, with their first interest in studies.
 They must meet the same entrance requirements as other students and must maintain satisfactory academic progress.
-Manhattan adheres to and endorses the principles and policies of the Eastern College Athletic Conference and the National Collegiate Athletic Association.
+Manhattan adheres to and endorses the principles and policies of the Eastern University Athletic Conference and the National Collegiate Athletic Association.
 Athletic grants are counted as educational resources for determining the student’s eligibility for financial aid.

 Resident Assistant Grants: Awarded to students selected to serve as Resident Assistants in the dormitories.
 The Offices of Residence Life and Dean of Students select the recipients by application and interview during the Spring semester.
 Resident Assistants receive a grant in the amount of room and board charges with an ultimate meal plan.

-Tuition Remission: An institutional non-need based program available to eligible Manhattan College employees, spouses of employees, and dependent children of employees, Eligibility is authorized and determined by the Human Resources Department.
+Tuition Remission: An institutional non-need based program available to eligible Manhattan University employees, spouses of employees, and dependent children of employees, Eligibility is authorized and determined by the Human Resources Department.
 The amount of Tuition Remission a student will receive in a given academic year must be taken into consideration when determining a student’s eligibility for federal and state aid programs.
-The College strongly encourages remission recipients to complete a FAFSA annually.
+The University strongly encourages remission recipients to complete a FAFSA annually.
 Students receiving Tuition Remission are not eligible to receive other institutional grants or scholarships.
 It is the sole responsibility of the employee/student to review human resources policies and submit the remission forms by the published tuition deadline along with any fees not covered.

 Tuition Exchange Scholarship: An institutional grant (tuition only) awarded to the dependents of eligible employees at a Tuition Exchange member institution of higher education.
 Contact the Office of Admissions and Financial Aid for more information.